Mindful Movement – Yoga with Lyn.

 Wooler Cheviot Centre – Wednesdays 6 – 7.30pm

-Slow, mindful, gentle Yoga flow with a little Qigong – suitable for all ages and abilities.
+Slow, mindful, simple Yoga flow with a little Qigong and Feldenkrais.

 Classes begin with a short period of rest, connecting with our breath, body, awareness and intention.
-Linking flowing movement with breath, we ground ourselves fully into our practice.
+Moving like water, we link flowing movement with breath, we immerse ourselves fully into our practice.
+We smile a lot, and have a laugh!
+We finish with relaxation…